 If the project is not already on your device, the download icon changes to an information icon once the download is complete.
 If you do not see projects to download, contact your project administrator and ask for the project to be shared with you.

-If an offline map is included, it will be downloaded with your project.
+If an offline map is included, it is downloaded with your project.
 Downloads pause if the device enters sleep mode.

 Open a project and capture data